 Waaaay back in the dark ages of 2000, I decided to launch a genealogical grants program.
 I was so thrilled at the prospect of being able to make a living at what I love that I wanted to find a way to give back, so my Honoring Our Ancestors Genealogy Grants program (later rechristened Seton Shields Genealogy Grants in honor of my mother) was born.

 It’s kind of funny now, thinking back to those early days when it was a struggle to make a grant some months.
 Though I had been obsessed with genealogy since the ripe old age of 10, I was new to the professional world and the income wasn’t exactly rolling in!
-But I’ve been doing it steadily ever since – mostly monthly, but in recent years, larger amounts on a quarter basis.
+But I’ve been doing it steadily ever since – mostly monthly, but in recent years, larger amounts on a quarterly basis.
 I’m so glad I stuck with it because I’ve always been a believer in the water-on-a-stone concept – that notion that a drip, drip, drip approach can ultimately make a difference.

 And what a ride it’s been!
 To get a sense of the wide variety of genealogical endeavors I’ve had the opportunity to support, please take a few minutes to explore here.